 By 2025, there will be an estimated 3.5 million new manufacturing jobs.
-Many of these will center around advancing technology, increasing the demand for highly skilled and specialised talent.
+Many of these will center around advancing technology, increasing the demand for highly skilled and specialized talent.
 Currently, we’re on track to fill only about 1.5 million of these jobs.
-This will leave us with a skills shortage of about 2.1 million quality, well-paying jobs.
+This will leave us with a skills gap of about 2.1 million quality, well-paying jobs.

 And here you are, with open jobs in a plant that smells like ammonia just a few dozen miles from a tech metropolis where employers promise hybrid work, flexible hours, and a range of perks big and small.
 How do you compete?
 Should you even try?

 It will take a little creativity and elbow grease, but there is a way to make manufacturing appeal to a wide range of potential talent who have never considered the industry.
 Keep reading to find out how.